What is rainwater harvesting, you ask?

 Be Prepared for Emergencies

 There is tremendous peace of mind in knowing that you have many gallons of water stored and accessible on your site in the case of an emergency.
 While collected rainwater is not potable without treatment, in an emergency it can be disinfected with a variety of home-scale techniques for a reliable emergency water supply.
-Click here for a variety of “off-grid” water treatment options that you can use to make your rainwater drinkable.
-In today’s world, emergency preparedness is key.
+Click here for an example from one BlueBarrel customer.

 The cost of water is rising in most regions and this trend is expected to continue with no end in sight.
 When you meet some of your water needs with rain, whether you’re on a municipal water meter or a private well, you will see ongoing cost savings.
 Metered sites will see a drop in metered consumption, and those using wells will save in energy costs due to reduced pumping.